SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/665#6](https://judge.softuni.org/Contests/Practice/Index/665#6).

-## Naming methods.
-Best practices when working with methods
+## Naming Methods.
+Best Practices When Working with Methods

 In this chapter, we will introduce you to some of the **best practices** when working with methods.
 They will be related to naming, organizing our code and its structure.